-- See "Connecting to Power" on page 1-13 for detailed power requirements. - ◆ Use the supplied power cords.
-Plug them directly into a grounded electrical outlet.
-Do not lengthen either power cord with an extension cord; the resulting voltage drop could damage the printer. - ◆ The supply cord for the primary dryer serves as a disconnect.
-The socket-outlet shall be installed near the equipment and shall be easily accessible. - Make sure the line voltage does not vary more than 10 percent from the voltage marked on the back of the printer.
+- See "Specifications" on page A-2 for detailed power requirements. - ◆ Use the supplied power cord.
+Plug it directly into a grounded electrical outlet.
+Do not lengthen the power cord with an extension cord; the resulting voltage drop could damage the printer. - Make sure the line voltage does not vary more than 10 percent from the voltage marked on the back of the printer.
 Install a voltage regulator or similar device if the power source is not stable. - Unplug the printer during power failures.
-Wait for the power to return before plugging it back in. - Connect the print server to a separate circuit from the printer.
+Wait for the power to return before plugging it back in. - Connect the print server to a separate electrical circuit from the printer.